silhavyj/ZeroMate/examples/10-GPIO_interrupt/README.md

 ## External peripherals

-A dip switch can alo be used instead of a button.
-The difference is that a button needs to be held down for its output to be active whereas a dip switch remains in its last position all by itself.
+A dip switch can also be used instead of a regular button.
+The difference is that a button needs to be held down for its output to be active, whereas a dip switch remains in its last position all by itself.

 Here is the content of [peripherals.json](../../peripherals.json) used in this example.
 It connects a button and a dip switch to the same GPIO pin (pin 5).
 It also connects an LED to GPIO pin 47.